pwwang/pipen-report/docs/writing.md

 - Added a modal when clicking on the image, the original dimension of the image is shown.
 - Added "open in new window" for the image in the modal.

+### Markdown

+A markdown tag is processed at server side by python, which is not implemented as a svelte component.
+So you don't need to import it in `script` tag.

+Everything inside the `<Markdown>` is passed to `markdown.markdown()` from python `Markdown` package to convert to html.

 ## Advanced usage